bhanujggandhi/P2P-File-Share/README.md

 ### Peer Set

-Each peer maintains a list of peers to whom it can reach and download the pieces.
-Out of all the peers in the peer set, a node can only send data to a subset and this subset of peers is called Active Peer Set.
+Each peer has a list of other peers it can connect with to download pieces of a file.
+However, it can only send data to a specific group of those peers, which we call the "Active Peer Set."

 ### Pieces

-The original file is split into equal size pieces and the SHA-1 of each piece is put into the .torrent file.
-The hash is then used by the peers to download the corresponding piece and once all the pieces are downloaded, they are merged to re-generate the file.
+The original file is divided into equal-sized parts, and a unique code (called SHA-1) is created for each part.
+These codes are listed in a special file called a ".torrent" file.
+Peers use these codes to download the corresponding parts of the file.
+Once they have all the parts, they put them together to make the complete file.

 ### Tracker

-Tracker is the only central entity and it holds the information about all the peers participating in the torrent network.
-It is a simple HTTP server that responds to the queries of the peers and stores status information coming in from the peers.
+The tracker is like a central hub for a torrent network.
+It keeps track of all the peers involved in sharing the file.
+It's basically a simple web server that answers questions from peers and stores information about their status.

-Each torrent file holds a Tracker URL that helps the peers locate and talk to the tracker to participate in the torrent.
-The tracker keeps track of
+Every torrent file has a special web address (URL) for the tracker.
+Peers use this address to find and talk to the tracker.
+The tracker keeps track of:

-- peers who hold the pieces of the file
+- Who has parts of the file.
-- peers who are downloading
+- Who is currently downloading the file.
-- peers who need help to find other peers
+- Who needs help finding other peers.

-Although the tracker keeps track of a lot of information, it does not download or participate in the download of the actual content of the file; it simply holds the meta information.
+However, the tracker doesn't actually download or participate in getting the real content of the file.
+It only manages the information about the file.

 ### Leecher

-Leecher is any peer in the network that is downloading the pieces and is awaiting the completion of the file.
-Leecher talks to the tracker to get the list of 50 peers and then talks to them to get the desired pieces.

-The leechers also help other leechers by sharing the pieces they have, thus quickly distributing the file across the network.
+A leecher is just a peer in the network that is downloading parts of the file and waiting for the download to finish.
+Leechers talk to the tracker to get a list of 50 other peers to connect with and get the parts they need.
+They also help other leechers by sharing the parts they've already downloaded.
+This helps spread the file across the network faster.

 ### Seeder

-Seeder is a peer in the network that has all the pieces of the file and does not need to download anything.
-So, if any leecher needs any piece that is not available with any other leecher, it can obtain from the seeder.
+A seeder is a peer who has all the parts of the file and doesn't need to download anything.
+If a leecher can't find a part they need from another leecher, they can get it from a seeder.
+Once a leecher finishes downloading the whole file, they become a seeder and continue sharing the file with others.

-A leecher, after completing the download of the entire file, becomes the seeder and continues to participate in the network.

 ### Choke Algorithm

-In a P2P network, every peer would want to download the file as fast as possible but this would lead to a skewed load on some peers.
-BitTorrent addresses this using a reciprocation algorithm called Choke.
+In a peer-to-peer network, everyone wants to download as fast as possible.
+But if everyone tries to download at once, it can overload some peers.
+BitTorrent uses an algorithm called "Choke" to make sure:

-The choke algorithm ensures

-- maximum download speed to genuine peers
-- minimal network abuse by free riders
+- Peers who share and play nice get the fastest downloads.
+- People who try to cheat the system are slowed down.

 ### Piece Selection Algorithm

-Having a piece selection strategy is important because what if every single peer starts with the first piece first, this would increase the load on the peers/seeders that have them; thus reducing the speed of distribution.

-What if before anyone could download the last few pieces, the seeder (having all the pieces) leave the network? none of the lechers would be able to complete their download.
+Choosing how to download parts of the file is important.
+If everyone starts with the same part, it can slow things down.
+Also, what if the seeder leaves before everyone finishes downloading?

-> In this project we have used, **Rarest Piece First Algorithm** in order to prioritze the pieces which are lesser available in the system.
+> In this project, we use a strategy called the "Rarest Piece First Algorithm."
+This means peers try to get the parts that are the hardest to find first.
+It helps distribute the file more efficiently.

 ## Resources